 Cupcakes actually make a really pretty change to a traditional birthday cake, and at Twelve Cupcakes you can pick them up in all flavours and colours literally minutes before you need them!
 The salted caramel is a particular favourite.
 Hot tip: if you’re really pushed for time, Deliveroo and Food Panda will pick up and deliver the cakes to you!

 Baker & Cook

-Created in 1926, Polar Puff has long been the go-to for last minute cakes in Singapore!
-Character cakes include Hello Kitty, Power Rangers, Angry Birds, Minions and heaps more, both in full and mini sized options.
+Created in 1926, Polar Puff has long been the go-to for last-minute birthday cakes in Singapore!
+Character cakes include Hello Kitty, Power Rangers, Angry Birds, Minions and heaps more, both in full and mini-sized options.
 You’ll need to order two working days in advance for character cakes (although they do also have ready-to-go stock) and four working days in advance for 3D and photo cakes.

 Like this story?
 Here’s more we think you’ll enjoy: